aosingh/lexrs/docs/server.md

 banana 5
 ```

-One `word count` pair per line, sorted lexicographically.
-Compaction merges the existing snapshot with the new delta in a single streaming pass — memory usage during compaction is O(1) regardless of lexicon size.
-If a word appears in both, counts are summed.

-Snapshots are named `snapshot_<version>.txt` and are never deleted automatically, making it easy to roll back.
+Lines are sorted lexicographically.
+The format is intentionally simple — you can inspect, diff, or modify snapshots with standard Unix tools.
+The filename is `snapshot_<version>.txt`; old versions are not deleted automatically, so you can roll back by pointing Consul at an older version.